Top Aces: History

 Top Aces was founded in 2000 by three former Royal Canadian Air Force CF-18 fighter pilots.
 In 2005, Top Aces signed a $94-million contract with the Canadian Armed Forces to supply contracted combat support and adversary training.

 In 2014, the company signed a contract to provide fast jet airborne training services to the German Armed Forces for five years.
+This contract was then extended and expanded in 2021.

 In 2017, Top Aces was awarded a long-term Contracted Airborne Training Services contract with the Government of Canada.
-In March 2017, Top Aces was awarded a contract to provide training support to the Australian Defence Force, with three Alpha Jet aircraft deployed to RAAF Base Williamtown for two years.
+The CATS contract was amended in 2023, extending it to 2029 and expanding it by adding A-4N aircraft.
+In March 2017, Top Aces was awarded a short-term contract to provide training support to the Australian Defence Force, with three Alpha Jet aircraft deployed to RAAF Base Williamtown for two years.

+In November 2020, it was reported that Top Aces was talking with the Israeli Ministry of Defense about buying 29 early-model Lockheed Martin F-16A fighter aircraft for $3 to 4 million apiece.
+Four of the planned 29 F-16s arrived in Top Aces F-16 Center of Excellence in Mesa, Arizona, in January 2021 and began flying operations for the USAF in early 2022.
+Top Aces plans to ship the rest of the orders in 12 batches with two jets arriving every other month.

+In 2022, Top Aces merged with Blue Air Training, headquartered in Las Vegas, Nevada.
+Blue Air Training provides close air support training to JTACs from the US and NATO.
+The company employs veteran attack pilots and JTACs operating a mixed fleet of turboprop aircraft and helicopters that can fire or drop bombs, guns, and rockets.

+In 2024, the Canadian government announced a contract with Top Aces to train Ukraine F-16 pilots.

 Top Aces, formerly Discovery Air Defence Services (DADS), is no longer a 'Wholly Owned Subsidiary' of the parent company Discovery Air.
 It is now owned by Clairvest and other unnamed investors with transactions completed on 22 December 2017.
 As of July 2018, Top Aces Inc, Top Aces Holdings Inc and Clairvest are subject to ongoing legal proceedings lodged in the Ontario Superior Court of Justice (Commercial List).